saymrwulf/zipline/notes.md

-2017-09-22T17:50:00 - Minor doc updates: linking to article on quantization (zipline) 2018-03-25T18:03:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2018-03-25T03:53:00 - Refactor for clarity, might break a few tests though (zipline)
+2017-09-22T17:50:00 - Minor doc updates: linking to article on quantization (zipline) 2018-03-25T18:03:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2018-03-25T03:53:00 - Refactor for clarity, might break a few tests though (zipline) 2018-03-25T07:29:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)